squarepupil/website-pages/src/pages/model.md

 other strong emotions that can take years to master.

 How do we know all this?
 Because we see this every day at our school.
-Our children are given the freedom to be children and thus, they learn to be adults.
+Our children are given the freedom to be children and, thus, they learn to be adults.
 They make their own decisions about what to do and how to fit into their own authentic community.

 What do children do at our school?
-They are playing, socializing, thinking and observing, planning events, and doing projects of their own.
+They are playing, socializing, thinking, observing, planning events, and doing projects of their own.
 They may be engaged in gymnastics, programming, fort-building, mathematics, painting, video editing, musical instrument playing, woodworking, writing, dancing, storytelling, history, reading, Minecraft-ing, and whatever else strikes their fancy at the moment.
 Learning is highly individualized and varies from person to person and from moment to moment.

-Regardless of specific activities our children pursue, what they are truly learning is how to learn.
+Regardless of the specific activities our children pursue, what they are truly learning is how to learn.
 This core learning explains how generations of Sudbury students, many of whom have never taken a formal class, thrive both at college and in the working world.
 They have learned how to focus, how to